sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - Statement
   - Guidance
   - Importance
-* - The TRE organisation should identify areas where data protection advice may be needed and plan where this will be sourced from.
+* - You should have identify areas where legal advice may be required and ensure that you have ready access to it.
   - It is likely that data protection advice will be necessary for several issues around the handling of sensitive data.
   - Recommended
 ```